-Take a walk through your local farmers market to check out what’s in season and local.
+Take a walk through your local farmers market or grocery store to check out what’s in season and local.
 I love finding as many vegetables as I can that aren’t just green.
 Bright and colorful means pretty and nutritious!

 Not only can you have different texture dips, but you can have various flavors and spice levels.
 My number one pick is a spicy hummus!
 Made from chickpeas, we can count it too as a vegetable, right?

 My next crudité dip is always a sour cream based dip.
 Not only does the tang create a nice contrast to the veggies, but you can mix in various seasonings like French Onion Soup Mix or Ranch Seasoning.